Near-Optimal and Explicit Bell Inequality Violations: Introduction

 \subsection{The Hidden Matching game}

 The ``Hidden Matching'' problem was introduced in quantum communication complexity by Bar-Yossef et al.~\cite{bjk:q1wayj}, and many variants of it were subsequently studied~\cite{gkrw:identificationj,gkkrw:1wayj,gavinsky:interactionvsnonlocality}.
-The original version is as follows.
+The original version is as follows, where it should be noted that now we allow communication, in contrast to the setting of non-local games.
 Let $n$ be a power of 2.
-Alice is given input $x \in\01^n$ and Bob is given a perfect matching $M$ (i.e., a partition of $[n]$ into $n/2$ disjoint pairs $(i,j)$).
-Both inputs are uniformly distributed.\footnote{ All our results also hold with minor modifications for the case that Bob's matching is chosen uniformly from the set $\{M_k ~|~ k\in\{0,\ldots,n/2-1\}\}$, where the matching $M_k$ consists of the pairs $(i,j)$ where $i\leq n/2$ and $j=n/2+1+(i+k-1 \mbox{ mod }n/2)$.
-This has the advantage of lowering the number of possible inputs to Bob to $n/2$.} We allow one-way communication from Alice to Bob, and Bob is required to output a pair $(i,j) \in M$ and a bit $v\in \01$.
+Alice is given input $x \in\bits^n$ and Bob is given a perfect matching $M$, \ie, a partition of the set $[n]=\{1,\ldots,n\}$ into $n/2$ disjoint pairs $\{i,j\}$.
+Both inputs are uniformly distributed.\footnote{ All our results also hold with minor modifications for the case that Bob's matching is chosen uniformly from the set $\{M_k \mid k\in\{0,\ldots,n/2-1\}\}$, where the matching $M_k$ consists of the pairs $\{i,j\}$ where $i\leq n/2$ and $j=n/2+1+(i+k-1 \bmod n/2)$.
+This has the advantage of lowering the number of possible inputs to Bob to $n/2$.
+The main thing is to notice that equation~\eqref{eqqmij} still holds with respect to this new distribution on Bob's matching if we replace the right-hand side by $2/n$, and the rest of the proof goes through.} We allow one-way communication from Alice to Bob, and Bob is required to output a pair $\{i,j\} \in M$ and a bit $v\in \bits$.
 They win if $v = x_i \oplus x_j$.